ivan-hc/AppMan/README.md

 # AppMan
-Application Manager for AppImages and other standalone programs that works like APT or Pacman.
+Application Manager for AppImages and other standalone programs.

 - [About AppMan](#about-appman)
 - [About AppImages](#about-appimages)